(1) Obamacare: Spare Parts for a Book

 To these two original building blocks, I now propose to add two new ones.
 They both probably require legislation, and they may even need to be considered in separate committees of Congress..

-One new feature to Health Savings Accounts is lifetime, or whole-life, policies substituted for present one-year term formats.
+One new feature to Health Savings Accounts is a lifetime, or whole-life, policies substituted for present one-year term formats.
 Not only would that save marketing costs, and permit permanent funding.
-Obviously, lifetime policies must somehow be portable between states.Lifetime health savings accounts have the surprising ability on paper at least, to pay for most of healthcare costs by themselves.
+Obviously, lifetime policies must somehow be portable between states.Lifetime health savings accounts have the surprising ability on paper at least, to pay for most of the healthcare costs by themselves.
 True, the McCarran Ferguson Act is in the way, and maybe even the Tenth Amendment.
 But major reductions of healthcare costs are too important to ignore, without first examining work-arounds.The second is passive investing , a Wall Street term for eliminating churning and stock picking by using total-market index funds.
 This system promises to return 12% per year to the investor, but I quote John Bogle that the financial system extracts 85% of the return before the investor gets it, just as it does in many 401(k) plans.
-This battle of fees needs to be fought out, because in the case of healthcare, thirty extra years of longevity have greatly increased the return available for disorders of old age, which predominate.
+This battle of fees needs to be fought out because, in the case of healthcare, thirty extra years of longevity have greatly increased the return available for disorders of old age, which predominate.
 In thirty years at only 7%, money will have three doublings, or multiply eight times.
-You could lose half of it in a stock market crash, and still have 400% of what you started with.
+You could lose half of it in a stock market crash, and still, have 400% of what you started with.